ComputationalRadiationPhysics/haseongpu/README.md

      Sets the number of maximal repetitions when the mseThreshold was not reached.

+   + __adaptiveSteps__ unsigned, size = 1
+     Sets the number of adaptive steps.
+The range between min-rays and max-rays will be split into that many parts.
+Setting it to 1 will result in no adaptive steps and only minRaysPerSample is used.

    + __nTot__ float, size = 1
      Doping of the active gain medium